scaryrawr/scaryrawr.github.io/_posts/2025-12-08-monorepo-learnings-pt2.md

 The monorepo I'm testing on has ~3,500 packages.

+# Conclusion?

 It's just interesting, how we can get much faster results where we can avoid trying to cache and also... avoid querying with `yarn workspaces` 🤣.
-Node's startup time probably plays a big role in just spinning up yarn.

-By avoiding using the `yarn workspaces info` we can get to ~500ms where previously we were around ~4 seconds, this is something we can run on demand-ish (one-off, not in a loop) and still feel responsive enough.
-If we need re-use, we definitely want to cache and reuse results.
+By avoiding using the `yarn workspaces info` we can get to ~500ms where previously we were around ~4 seconds, this is something we can run on demand-ish (one-off, not in a loop) and still feel responsive enough (I do `ctrl+w` for "fuzzy search workspace", so it's fast enough for that).

 You might also wonder why we're not using `git grep` in any of these timings... `git grep` is really fast for indexed files, but once we start hitting non-indexed files, it starts to slow down.
 Also, oddly, the `ls-files` doesn't support non-indexed files (which... maybe it's good enough, but who knows).
 I also tend to spin up new codebases where git isn't setup yet, so it avoiding git allows setting up completions/fzf without a dependency on having a repo setup.